natarajan-k/kafka-acl-manager/README.md

 Alternatively, download the zip file inside the pre-compiled folder and unzip it locally.
 3. Update the acl.properties file.

-4. Test Creatinng ACLs.
+4. Test Creating ACLs.
 You can use the below examples as guide.

 ## Examples.

 ### List ACLs.
-    java -jar KafkaAclManager.jar --command list   `
+    java -jar KafkaAclManager.jar --command list

 ### Create ACLs
 1. Producer: Write Access to ALL topics for user01.